Skip to Content

 action

-A general term expressing that somebody or something does something
+A general term to express that somebody or something is doing something.

 adjective